inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 ## Origin and philosophy

-If you scroll down the Wikipedia page, you'll learn that Markdown was first released in 2004 (the year of Facebook's birth) by John Gruber on the orignal
+Scrolling down the Wikipedia page, you'll learn that Markdown was first released in 2004 (the year of Facebook's birth) by John Gruber on the original
 webpage: *i.e.* https://daringfireball.net/projects/markdown/ where you''ll find:

 1. details about the Markdown's philosophy,